 - Vanilla ice cream, for serving

 - Preheat oven to 425F.
-Place the apples into a single layer in the bottom of a casserole dish or pan (mine was 8×6).
+Mix together the apples, nuts, and raisins then spread into a single layer in the bottom of a small casserole dish or 8x8 pan.

-- In a medium saucepan, combine the water, sugar, 2 tablespoons butter, and cinnamon.
+- In a medium saucepan, combine the sugar, water, 2 tablespoons butter, cinnamon, nutmeg, clove, and salt.
 Bring to a boil, stirring as the butter melts.
-Boil for 5 minutes or until it starts to thicken a little.
-Pour over the apples.

 - On a floured surface, roll out the dough large enough with a 1/8 inch thickness to cover the dish or pan.
 Place over the pan and seal.